jeandre-visser/tunify/README.md

 Check out the deployed application here: https://tunify-music-app.netlify.app/

+***NOTE: If the link does not display any songs, it is because my RapidAPI paid subscription (api where all the song data is fetched from) has expired.
+Please then refer to the screenshots below!***

 ## Description

 - Browse or search any song, artist, or genre of music to your liking!